 Perhaps the most popular item on the menu are Burger Boy’s green chile cheeseburgers which savvy citizens drive for miles to eat.
-These are some of the best in the Land of Enchantment, ergo the universe.
-It’s so good it made the New Mexico Green Chile Cheeseburger Trail in 2009, one of 48 select burgers on that list.
+Cognoscenti consider them some of the best in the Land of Enchantment, ergo the universe.
+They’re so good they made the New Mexico Green Chile Cheeseburger Trail in 2009, one of 48 select burgers on that list.
 Inexplicably, Burger Boy’s sacrosanct green chile cheeseburger didn’t make the Trail in 2011, indicative that the Trail needs to be updated.

 Adventurous burgerphiles can also have buffalo burgers, mushroom burgers or even garden burgers.
 You can even request an additional beef patty if you’re a carnivore’s carnivore.
 John had his burger on a tortilla and seemed to like it well enough.
 No matter what you order, make sure you wash it down with with a Burger Boy milk shake.
 These are thick, rich and brain-freeze cold shakes, as good as any shakes in the Duke City area.
 They’re the cure-all for hot summer days in the east side of the Sandias.

 6 September 2015: New Mexican food favorites available for breakfast are huevos rancheros, a breakfast burrito and a breakfast quesadilla.
 The lunch and dinner menu lists everything from taco plates and Frito pies to a combination plate.
 Posole is an any time of year favorite that Burger Boy does exceptionally well.
 A bowlful showcases perfectly puffed kernels of corn served in a red chile with pork blanketed by melted Cheddar cheese.
 You’ll enjoy spooning it onto the tortilla with which the posole is served.